openedx/xblock-lti-consumer/README.rst

 * Deep Linking (LTI-DL)
 * Assignments and Grades services (LTI-AGS)

-To enable LTI-AGS, your block needs two properties set: `has_score` and `weight`.
-Once that is configured, the service will be automatically enabled and the tool will be able to send scores back to the platform through a `LineItem`.
+To enable LTI-AGS, you need to set **LTI Assignment and Grades Service** in Studio to allow tools to send back grades.
+There's two grade interaction models implemented:

+* **Allow tools to submit grades only (declarative)(Default)**: enables LTI-AGS and creates a single fixed LineItem that the tools can send grades too.
+* **Allow tools to manage and submit grades (programmatic)**: enables LTI-AGS and enables full access to LTI-AGS endpoints.
+Tools will be able to create, manage and delete multiple LineItems, and set multiple grades per student per problem.
+  *In this implementation, the tool is responsible for managing grades and linking them in the LMS.*

 To enable LTI-DL and its capabilities, you need to set the following feature flag: